This is an easy one, book your seat on the window side.

 Near to the Exit

-(Only for flight where you have to show your passport at the destinations airport)
+(Only for flights where you have to show your passport at the destinations airport)

 I'm not talking about emergency exit, this is a non factor because the chance you will use the emergency exit is extremely slim.
 I'm talking about the exit where you will board the plane most of the time this will be the front.

-So, the faster you can leave the plane, less people stand in line because they are still leaving the plane and you waste less time in the line to the counter.
+So, the faster you can leave the plane, fewer people stand in line because they are still leaving the plane and you waste less time in the line to the counter.

 This will save you 30min to 1h.